Don Watson

 "IS THIS 1962 OR 20 YEARS ON?" asked the sleeve notes of the first Roxy Music LP, the record that introduced Brian Eno to the ...

-Review by Don Watson, NME, November 1984
+Book Review by Don Watson, The Wire, March 1999

-Review by Don Watson, NME, August 1984
+Live Review by Don Watson, The Wire, May 1999

 Faust: The Faust Tapes: Faust Epiphany

-Retrospective by Don Watson, Wire, The, September 2000
+Retrospective by Don Watson, The Wire, September 2000

 ONE OF THE EFFECTS of the rabid reissue programs that accompanied the CD revolution was to offer shrinkwrapped package tours into your teenage bedrom.
 Music, ...